In today’s episode of sometimes songwriting can be a crazy music business…

-Today I got an email from a talented SongTownian who asked me if it was a good idea to sign a contract that allowed his co-writer to negotiate contracts on their song on his behalf.
-And gave the co-writer 100% of the publishing on any deal made.
+I recently got an email from a talented SongTownian who asked me if it was a good idea to sign a contract that allowed his co-writer to negotiate contracts on their song on his behalf.
+AND give the co-writer 100% of the publishing on any deal made.

 I had to read that twice!!
 Did I really just read that someone wanted a SongTownian to sign this?